Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

 Assume that the network is nondegenerate, for otherwise the conclusions are trivial.
-As in the proof of \Cref{thmnnn1}, the assumptions on the number of reactions now imply that $p_f=m-n+1$, the network is $\mP_f$-toric, and it has $\mP_f$-independent sources.
-We choose the fundamental partition.
-Then, as in the proof of \Cref{thmnnn1}, $Z$ is a row vector, $Q$ is a column vector and, by \Cref{thm:degensolvability}, positive nondegenerate equilibria on the stoichiometric class defined by $Zx = K$ correspond to nondegenerate solutions $\mu \in \mathbb{R}_+$ to
+As in the proof of \Cref{thmnnn1}, the assumptions imply that $p_f=m-n+1$, the network is $\mP_f$-toric, and it has $\mP_f$-independent sources.
+We choose the finest partition.
+Then, $Z$ is a row vector, $Q$ is a column vector and, by \Cref{thm:degensolvability}, positive nondegenerate equilibria on the stoichiometric class defined by $Zx = K$ correspond to nondegenerate solutions $\mu \in \mathbb{R}_+$ to

-We consider the two cases $\bm{1} \in \im A$ or $\rank A=n-1$ separately: \begin{enumerate}[align=left,leftmargin=*] \item[(a)] If $\bm{1} \in \mathrm{im}\,A$, then by \Cref{lem:kerA1}, $\wQ$ can be chosen such that $\mu^{\wQ}$ consists of monomials of degree at most $2$. \item[(b)] If $\mathrm{rank}\,A <n$, then we must have $\mathrm{rank}\,A = n-1$ (otherwise the network would be source deficient, hence degenerate).
-By \Cref{lemquadker1}, we can choose $Q$ (hence $\wQ$) to be a $(-1,0,1)$ vector. \end{enumerate} After clearing denominators in (b), we obtain that in both cases \eqref{eq:quad} is at-most-quadratic in $\mu$.
+We consider the two cases $\bm{1} \in \im A$ or $\rank A<n$ separately: \begin{enumerate}[align=left,leftmargin=*] \item[(a)] If $\bm{1} \in \mathrm{im}\,A$, then by \Cref{lem:kerA1}, $\wQ$ can be chosen such that $\mu^{\wQ}$ consists of monomials of degree at most $2$. \item[(b)] If $\mathrm{rank}\,A <n$, then we must have $\mathrm{rank}\,A = n-1$ (otherwise the network would be source deficient, hence degenerate).
+By \Cref{lemquadker1}, we can choose $Q$ (hence $\wQ$) to be a $(-1,0,1)$ vector. \end{enumerate} After clearing denominators if necessary, we obtain that in both cases \eqref{eq:quad} is at-most-quadratic in $\mu$.
 This proves (i).
 Part (ii) now follows from \Cref{thmnnn1}(iii), as case (a) applies and hence $\wQ$ has nonnegative integer entries. \end{proof}